 The day after Paying Attention was published, I received a thoughtful email from a friend and faithful reader of my posts.
-She usually writes back to let me know what the post meant to her, ask me questions, and at times challenge me to go deeper.
+She usually writes back to let me know what the post meant to her, asks me questions, and at times challenges me to go deeper.
 These email conversations have become our little ritual and I love it.

 After I posted Paying Attention, I sat with what I had written.
 I felt that the post was incomplete.
 There was more to be said about how each of us is handling the tremendous stress and pressure we’re experiencing.
 There’s nothing simple or straightforward about our current, collective experience.

 When I received my friend’s reply to the post, something she said gave me pause.
 I asked her permission to share one of her comments and decided to jump-start a conversation based on her experience.

 I have found lately that I have wanted to be less introspective.
 I think I am less willing to look inward now even though the time is there.
 Probably because everything surrounding us is hard enough to figure out.
 The antics of a maniac president, an out-of-control population, and confused experts and leaders make me want to just take comfort in routines and not think too hard because there doesn’t seem to be even a flicker of light at the end of the tunnel.